LIPS-scheme/lips/docs/docs/lips/intro.md

 **NOTE**: directives `#!fold-case` and `#!no-fold-case` work only inside the parser and they are treated as comments, so you can't compile the code that have those directives.

+## Limitations

+LISP Scheme currently don't support [continuations](/docs/scheme-intro/continuations) and Tail Call Optimizations (TCO).
+But they are part of the roadmap for version 1.0.